MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclaveAllOf.md

 `func (o *JsonKubernetesEnclaveAllOf) HasPodPhase() bool`

 HasPodPhase returns a boolean if a field has been set.

-### GetEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEvents() JsonV1EventList`

-GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

-### GetEnclaveReplicaSetEventsOk

-`func (o *JsonKubernetesEnclaveAllOf) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

-GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

-SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

-### HasEnclaveReplicaSetEvents

-`func (o *JsonKubernetesEnclaveAllOf) HasEnclaveReplicaSetEvents() bool`

-HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)